jmford2/Covid19-NP-Swab/README.md

 If anyone has any questions, please reach out to any of the contributors here or to Dr. Ramy Arnaout, MD, DPhil, at rarnaout@bidmc.harvard.edu.

 Anything you find here is free for use for all.

+## High-level summary, March 21:

+We are pursuing three main approaches:
+- 3D printing [shafts](#design) and gluing [flock](#flock).
+We have good shaft designs modeled on the images below.
+Bottlenecks (1) [finding](#adhesive)/[testing](#testing) PCR-compatible glues.
+(2) High-throughput assembly and packaging.
+[Results](#results) should start appearing below in the next 36h.

+- 3D printing all-in-one swab (meaning printing bristles together with/on shaft).
+We have promising designs (something like the below; stl/CAD files coming) but need to iterate to get to something usable; bottleneck is materials testing.

+- Repurposing existing swabs.
+We are testing materials.

+We will report results as we have them below.

 ## Contents